Elizabeth Costello

 Elizabeth Costello is a distinguished and aging Australian novelist whose life is revealed through a series of eight formal addresses.
 From an award-acceptance speech at a New England liberal arts college to a lecture on evil in Amsterdam and a sexually charged reading by the poet Robert Duncan, the author draws the reader toward its astonishing conclusion.
 The novel is, on its surface, the story of a woman's life as mother, sister, lover, and writer.
 Yet it is also a profound and haunting meditation on the nature of storytelling.

-reviewed Elizabeth Costello by J. M. Coetzee (Biblioteca J.M.
+apžvelgė autoriaus J. M. Coetzee knygą Elizabeth Costello (Biblioteca J.M.
 Coetzee)

 Review of 'Elizabeth Costello' on 'Import'